coopnorge/github-workflow-policy-bot-config-validation/docs/index.md

     required: false
     description: |
       Relative path of policy-bot config file.
 Defaults to `.policy.yml`.
+secrets:
   policy-bot-server-url:
-    type: string
     required: true
     description: |
       Base url where policy bot is available.
+This is defined as a secret because GitHub requires secrets to be passed as secrets and does not allow passing it as a regular input.
 ```

 This job can be added to the CI/CD workflow as follows: